yota79/PS5-kdata-dumper/README.md

 To extract some information from your dump you have to do:
 ROPgadget --binary kdump_fw_70101.bin --rawArch x86 --rawMode 64 --rawEndian little --all --depth 15 > ropgadget_exhaustive.txt

-and after use the find_offset.py as: python find_offset.py ropgadget_exhaustive.txt
+After use the find_offset.py as: python find_offset.py ropgadget_exhaustive.txt